michaeltelford/wgit/README.md

 ## Practical Examples

 Below are some practical examples of Wgit in use.
 You can copy and run the code for yourself.
-Make sure to replace the `CONNECTION_DETAILS` with your own when using the Database example.

 ### WWW HTML Indexer

-See the `Wgit::WebCrawler` documentation and source code for an already built example of a WWW HTML indexer.
+See the `Wgit::Indexer` documentation and source code for an already built example of a WWW HTML indexer.
 It will crawl any external url's (in the database) and index their markup for later use, be it searching or otherwise.
 It will literally crawl the WWW forever if you let it!

 ### CSS Indexer